A Shawl Pin-They Hold it all Together

 I can’t tell you which pin is exactly right for your project.
 Ultimately you will need to see what you like with the texture and color of your shawl.
 I have put together a collection of some of the unique shawl pins I found on Etsy.
 This is not all of shawl pins available and each of these business has more than one option.
 Be sure to click through to each of their websites and be amazed at their work.

-This shawl pin really ins’t a pin at all, this is a shawl screw.
-At first glance this looks like a button holding together you project.
+This shawl pin really isn’t a pin at all — this is a shawl screw.
+At first glance this looks like a button holding together your project.
 On the back you will find a screw that you can twist around into your project to hold it together.

 If you pick up one of these don’t be surprised if it takes a time or two to get it just right.
 The first time I put this one on my shawl you could see parts of the screw.
 Just take it out and start again.

 Over at Rajkovich Designs you will find another screw type of shawl pin.